-The Company's cash equivalents and investments are comprised of money market accounts, government-sponsored enterprise securities and corporate bonds and commercial paper of publicly traded companies.
+The Company's cash equivalents and investments are comprised of money market accounts, government-sponsored enterprise securities, corporate bonds and commercial paper.
 These investments have been initially valued at the transaction price and subsequently valued, at the end of each reporting period, utilizing third party pricing services or other market observable data.
 The pricing services utilize industry standard valuation models, including both income and market based approaches and observable market inputs to determine value.
 These observable market inputs include reportable trades, benchmark yields, credit spreads, broker/dealer quotes, bids, offers, current spot rates and other industry and economic events.
 The Company validates the prices provided by third party pricing services by reviewing their pricing methods and matrices, obtaining market values from other pricing sources, analyzing pricing data in certain instances and confirming that the relevant markets are active.
-After completing its validation procedures, the Company did not adjust or override any fair value measurements provided by the pricing services as of March 31, 2015.
+After completing its validation procedures, the Company did not adjust or override any fair value measurements provided by the pricing services as of June 30, 2015.

 The Company's liability classified stock-based compensation awards are comprised of restricted stock units (RSUs) that allow for greater than minimum statutory tax withholdings.
 These awards are valued based on the fair value of the Company's common stock underlying the awards, which is traded on an active market.
-During the first quarter of 2013, the Company amended the terms of certain RSUs to allow for tax withholdings greater than the minimum required statutory withholding amount.
+During the first quarter of 2013, the Company amended the terms of certain RSUs to allow for cash tax withholdings greater than the minimum required statutory withholding amount.
 As a result of this change in the terms of the awards, the outstanding RSUs are considered to be liability instruments.
 As a result of this modification, the Company records a liability for the fair value of the awards as of each reporting date with the change in fair value recorded through the statement of operations.
 The Company will record stock-based compensation expense equal to the greater of the original grant date fair value of the awards or the settlement date fair value.
-During the quarters ended March 31, 2015 and 2014, the Company paid approximately \$223,000 and approximately \$498,000 to settle the tax liability for these awards, respectively.
+During the three and the six months ended June 30, 2015 and 2014, the Company made approximate payments of \$30,000, \$253,000, \$58,000 and \$557,000, respectively, to settle the tax liability for awards that settled during the periods.